Cubs Serve One Up on a Silva Platter - Cubs 3 White Sox 15

 With the bases loaded, Kosuke Fukudome drove in a pair with a single to right.
 The Cubs other run came courtesy of a Derrek Lee sacrifice fly.

+Two of the concerns at the beginning of camp were pitching and defense … and the Cubs showed why on Saturday afternoon.
 A couple of the pitchers that figure to be in the Cubs plans for the season did not start their spring out on a positive note.

 Before the Cubs swung a bat on Saturday afternoon, they found themselves in a big hole.
 Carlos Silva began the day with a couple of nice fastballs to Omar Vizquel, but with no movement.
 Silva retired Vizquel on a weak fly to center.